The PDF2XL Business and Enterprise editions both come equipped with an OCR engine that can convert scanned files.

 2) If your document is in another language, you can select it from the dropdown or use the "Add Languages" button to import it.

-3) The OCR Tweaking settings at the bottom allow you to adjust how the OCR recognizes the data.
+The OCR Tweaking settings are a feature of the default OCR and can be found at the bottom of the screen.
+These allow you to adjust how the OCR recognizes the data.

 Threshold is used when the page is too light or too dark.